Johny Narkle: Illawarra Hawks and Cockburn Cougars (2025–present)

 On 5 August 2025, Narkle signed with the Illawarra Hawks as a development player for the 2025–26 NBL season.
 In his NBL debut on 11 October 2025, he scored five points in a 116–89 win over the Brisbane Bullets.
 He was elevated to the Hawks' main roster for their game against the Perth Wildcats on 25 October, replacing Jonah Antonio.
+He finished the season having played 18 games, including a season finale where he played a career-high 20 minutes for six points, four rebounds, an assist, a steal and a block against the Tasmania JackJumpers.